replicatedhq/replicated-docs/docs/enterprise/updating-existing-cluster.md

 This topic explains how to update the Replicated admin console on an existing cluster.
 For information about how to updating the admin console on a Kubernetes installer-created cluster (embedded cluster), see [Updating the admin console on a Kubernetes installer cluster](updating-embedded-cluster).

-Updating the admin console requires updating the kots CLI KOTS first.
+Updating the admin console requires updating the kots CLI first.
 You have the option to update to the latest version of the kots CLI or to a specific earlier version.

 ### Update an Online Installations